gcappon/py_replay_bg/docs/documentation/replaying.md

 replay simulations.
 Ignored if twinning_method is 'map'.
 - `sensors`: , optional, default: `None`: A `list[Sensors]` to be used in each of the replay simulations.
 Its length must coincide with the selected `n_replay`.
 Used when working with intervals.
 If `None` new sensors will be used.
 - `sensor_cgm`, optional, default: `Vettoretti19CGM`: The class of the CGM error model to be used during the replay simulation.
+For more information see the [CGM Error Model](./cgm_model.md) page.
 - `snack_absorption`, optional, default: `None`: A value to override the identified snack absorption rate.
 - `snack_absorption_delay`, optional, default: `None`: A value to override the identified snack absorption delay (between 0 and 60 minutes)
 - `hypotreatment_absorption`, optional, default: `None`: A value to override the identified hypotreatment absorption rate.
+- `custom_Ra`, optional, default: `None`: An object that inherits from `CustomRaBase` and implements a custom glucose rate of appearance model to be used during the replay simulation.
+For more information see the [Custom Ra Models](./custom_ra.md) page.
+-
 ::: tip REMEMBER
 The total length of the simulation, `simulation_length`, is defined in minutes and determined by ReplayBG automatically using the `t` column of `data` and the `yts` input parameter provided to the `ReplayBG` object builder.